Osamu Dazai: Wartime years

-Japan widened the Pacific War by attacking the United States in December 1941, but Dazai was excused from the draft because of his chronic chest problems, as he was diagnosed with tuberculosis.
+Dazai was excused from the draft during World War II because of his chronic chest problems, as he was diagnosed with tuberculosis.
 The censors became more reluctant to accept his work, but he managed to publish anyway.
+In contrast to other literary publications coming out in the wake of Pearl Harbor with praises of the date of December 8 and the new unified will of the nation, Dazai published a work entitled Jūnigatsu Yōka (十二月八日, "December 8", 1942) depicting a poor housewife needing to take care of her daily necessities as though it were any other day.
+This has been noted as a very rare rejection of the overwhelming intellectual depiction of national commitment to the war.

-A number of the stories that he published during the war are retellings of stories by Ihara Saikaku (1642–1693).
+A number of the stories that he published during the war were retellings of stories by Ihara Saikaku (1642–1693).
 Dazai's wartime works include Udaijin Sanetomo (右大臣実朝, "Minister of the Right Sanetomo", 1943), Tsugaru (1944), Pandora no Hako (パンドラの匣, Pandora's Box, 1945–46), and Otogizōshi (お伽草紙, Fairy Tales, 1945) in which he retells a number of Japanese fairy tales.

 Dazai's house was burned down twice in the American bombing of Tokyo, but his family escaped unscathed and gained a son, Masaki, who was born in 1944.
 His third child, his daughter Satoko, who later became a writer under the pseudonym Yūko Tsushima, was born in May 1947.